How Cathodic Protection Inspection Can Save Your Tank

 Checklist for Impressed Current Cathodic Protection Systems

 You need to have a periodic test conducted by a third-party inspector to make sure your cathodic protection system is adequately protecting your UST system.
-This test needs to be conducted:

 - At least every 1 year after the previous test.